haoopeng/gender_promotion/README.md

 ## Code documentation

-* `1_1_reg_data_alt_papers_basic_control.ipynb.ipynb`: Obtain all papers published in 2013-2018 and produce a regression file with basic control variables.
+* `1_1_reg_data_alt_papers_basic_control.ipynb.ipynb`: Obtain all papers published in 2013-2018 in Altmetric database and produce a regression file with basic control variables.
 No observations are dropped in the produced regression file.